petli/codplayer/INSTALL.md

 `sys.prefix/local/etc` by default.
 In the virtualenv setup above would be `~/cod/local/etc`, and in a system-wide install `/usr/local/etc`.

+### ZeroMQ configuration

+Central to everything is `codmq.conf`.
+This files defines the topics where state updates are published and the queues where `codplayerd` receives commands.
+The default configuration defines all of these to communicate on 127.0.0.1, which is fine for a single-box deployment.
+But if you want to publish state or receive commands to/from other machines, these must be edited:

+* On the machine running `codplayerd`, change the address to 0.0.0.0 to publish on all interfaces (or limit it to a specific interface address)

+* On the other machines, put the address of the `codplayerd` machine in the configuration instead.

+### udev configuration

 To have codplayer trigger playing/ripping automatically when inserting a disc, copy